dojowahi/livy_spark/README.md

 Shows an example of how to connect to Livy and submit a job

 ### livy_emp.py
-This is the pyspark code which is called in pyspark_submitjob.py and submitted to a spark livy
+This is the pyspark code which is called in pyspark_submitjob.py and submitted to a spark livy.
+The file is stored in a S3 bucket and ouput of this job is also stored iin a bucket.